anna-is-cute/paste/README.md

 Join the [Discord server](https://discord.gg/EnqSwJK) for questions, comments, and general paste-y community!

+## Contributing

+**Important**: Ensure you clone the repository with submodules and [git-lfs](https://git-lfs.github.com/)!
+Make sure git-lfs is installed, then run `git clone --recurse-submodules https://github.com/jkcclemens/paste.git`.

+To set up a development environment with a debug build of paste, use `paste.sh` in the script directory!
+Just run `scripts/paste.sh` by itself to show help.

+- Run `scripts/paste.sh start` to start the server and generate any missing config files and a self-signed certificate.
+- If this is your first run, paste will need to build `diesel_cli` and `paste` itself, which can take some time.
+  - Use `scripts/paste.sh logs` to keep track of the compilation.
+Note that sidekiq will fail to start until compilation completes.
+You will be able to access nginx, but you will receive a gateway error until paste finishes compiling and starts.
+- Once Rocket says it's ready, access `https://localhost` and accept the self-signed certificate.

+Changes to the HTML templates and static resources should take effect on reload, but changes to any Rust will need a `scripts/paste.sh compose restart backend` to recompile.

 ## Using a pre-existing paste server

 I host [paste.gg](https://paste.gg).
 I am poor and can't afford a good machine (paste.gg is a DigitalOcean droplet – three cores and low-ish RAM), so please don't bombard it!